Authority: Executive Vice Chancellor and Provost

 3. GENERAL STANDARDS

-Faculty members will be evaluated on their realms of faculty responsibility described in their Statements of Mutual Expectations.
+Faculty members will be evaluated on their realms of faculty responsibility described in their Statement of Faculty Responsibilities.

 3.1.
 Research and Scholarly Inquiry refers to activities that contribute to knowledge or the application of knowledge.
 Evidence of quality of scholarship can include publishing papers in refereed professional journals including on-line journals, publishing monographs or textbooks, contributing chapters to edited works, presenting contributed and invited presentations at professional meetings and workshops, and other activities aimed at generating, contributing to or disseminating knowledge, awards and honors (e.g., outstanding paper awards), positive scholarly external evaluations from persons able to judge the significance and quality of contributions, numerous citations of publications by peers, wide adoption of a textbook/professional books, invited papers and talks (especially at the national or international level), copyrights, and/or receiving external support.